theiterators/kebs/README.md

 ### JsonSchema support

-Starting from 1.9.0 kebs contains a macro, which generate wrapped jsonschema object of `https://github.com/andyglow/scala-jsonschema`.
+Kebs contains a macro, which generate wrapped jsonschema object of `https://github.com/andyglow/scala-jsonschema`.
-Kebs also provide proper implicits conversions for their tagged types and common Java types.
+Kebs also provides proper implicits conversions for their tagged types and common Java types.
 To get your json schema you need to use import pl.iterators.kebs.jsonschema.KebsJsonSchema (together with pl.iterators.kebs.jsonschema.KebsJsonSchemaPredefs if you need support for more Java types).